idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 This is the window that opens when you use the Add fragment to memory button or shortcut.
 In Preferences > Glossary, you can choose to Skip new term window (shortcut) or Skip new term window (button), which also applies to fragments.

 - **Local memories** section lists all the open and fragment-enabled (not read-only) memories available.
-You can uncheck the memories you don't wish to use for this fragment.
+You can uncheck the memories you don’t wish to use for this fragment.
 The button ads the term only to that memory and closes the window.
 - Working **source and target language fields** allow you to enter the source term or fragment and its translation.
 If you select source and target text before opening this window, the fields are pre-populated, but can be further edited here.
 - **Context, Subject, Client, Notes and Reference** fields and field names can be set in Preferences (Options) > Definitions.
 The Reference field also features a button to attach a file location to serve as reference.
 If List of Subjects and List of Clients has been set in Preferences (Options) > Definitions, the Subject and Client fields have an editable drop-down menu populated with the list contents.
 - **New fragment** = Button.
 Resets the fields, allowing you to create a new entry, if you were editing an existing one or want to start over.